MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 ## Comparison with MASSIVE Dataset

 To compare the performance of our 10% Persian dataset with larger datasets, we used all 12,664 Persian samples from the MASSIVE dataset.
-Results for both mBERT and XLM-RoBERTa models are presented below:
+Results for both mBERT and XLM-RoBERTa models are shown:

 |Strategy |       mBERT                                  |||              XLM-RoBERTa                    |||
 | :---:   |     :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |